MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Limitations

-The following lists provides limitations to add more capabilities in TeamsFx:
+The following list provides limitations to add more capabilities in TeamsFx:

 * You can add tabs up to 16 instances
 * You can add a bot and message extension for one instance each

 ## Add capabilities

-* **You can add capabilities by the following methods:**
+**You can add capabilities by the following methods:**

 * To add capabilities by using Teams Toolkit in Visual Studio Code
 * To add capabilities by using command palette